aws-samples/mammography-classification-workshop/README.md

 And, finally, it will create a file inside that S3 bucket that contains a zip of OpenCV lib to be used in *Module 4 - Front End* of this workshop.

 **CloudFormation**
+1. [Right-click here](sagemaker_template.yml?raw=true) and save the **sagemaker_template.yml** template file you are going to use to deploy the basic infrastructure for this workshop.
-1. [Click here](sagemaker_template.yml?raw=true) to download the **sagemaker_template.yml** template file you are going to use to deploy the basic infrastructure for this workshop.
+1. <a id="raw-url" href="https://github.com/aws-samples/mammography-classification-workshop/sagemaker_template.yml">Click here</a> to download the **sagemaker_template.yml** template file you are going to use to deploy the basic infrastructure for this workshop.
 1. Login in the [AWS Console](https://console.aws.amazon.com/console/home).
 Make sure you are in the correct region assigned for this workshop.
 1. Navigate to CloudFormation console: [https://console.aws.amazon.com/cloudformation/home](https://console.aws.amazon.com/cloudformation/home)
 1. Once there, choose **Create Stack**.
 1. On "Step 1 - Create Stack", choose **Upload a template file**, then click on the **Choose file** button.
     1. Choose the template file you downloaded in Step 1.
 Click **Next**
-1. On "Step 2", type in the stack name: **mammography-workshop-set-up** <br/>
+1. On "Step 2", type in the stack name: **mammography-workshop-set-up** .
-    The VPC CIDR IP range is filled with a default value.
-    Make sure that that VPC CIDR IP range is available.
-Click [here](https://console.aws.amazon.com/vpc/home#vpcs) to see your VPCs.<br/>
-    If it is not available, the the CIDR accordingly.
 Click **Next**
 1. On "Step 3 - Configure stack options": Just click on **Next** button
 1. On "Step 4 - Review": Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button